(888) 595-9101 Call Now For Pricing and Availability

 • Intellectual impairments affect the ability to retain information, communication, and learning.

 The vast majority of assisted living facilities are able to accommodate seniors with impaired mental facilities, and there are even whole communities dedicated to their care.
 Some assisted living arrangements for seniors with disabilities include; handrails, wider walkways and ramps, tensile stimulation for the visually impaired, and text and flashing lighting for deaf or hearing impaired.
+In addition, there is tactile stimulation for people with visual impairment.

 Assisted Living for Physically or Mentally Disabled Adults

 Specialized assisted living communities for disabled seniors will give them the care and attention they deserve.
-Despite being an assisted living community, the caregivers will work to help seniors maintain as much independence as possible while remaining in a safe and secure setting.
+Despite being an assisted living community, the carers will work to help seniors maintain as much independence as possible while remaining in a safe and secure setting.

 What Services Should You Expect in An Assisted Living Home for Disabled Seniors?